-WHAT WE PLAN TO DO IMPLICATIONS CONSEQUENCE Contribute up to a maximum of \$25 million towards the Waimea Community Dam.
-The funding is mainly to be used to secure water for Council's reticulated water supply users and contribute to the environmental health of the Waimea River.
-Provide a loan of up to \$300,000 to WCDL to assist them to undertake work to secure external funding.
-In addition, approximately \$70,000 in 2015/2016 from the Waimea Water Augmentation Project user levy will be provided to WCDL as a grant.
-Greater water security for reticulated water supply users in urban centres that source water from the Waimea River system.
-Higher river flows will support a healthier environment.
-The 2014 NZIER report commissioned by the Nelson Regional Economic Development Agency states that the difference on the regional Gross Domestic Product between not having a dam and having a dam could be between \$71 million and \$89 million dollars per annum.
+\$25 million towards the WaimeawCommunity Dam.
+The funding isthmainly to be used to secure water forRCouncil's reticulated water supply usersHand contribute to the environmentalHhealth of the Waimea River.TProvide a loan of up to \$300,000 tobWCDL to assist them to undertakeDwork to secure external funding.
+InHaddition, approximately \$70,000 inD2015/2016 from the Waimea WaterHAugmentation Project user levy willH Greater water security for reticulated water supply users in urban centres that source water from the Waimea River system.
+Higher river flows will support a mealthier environment.
+The 2014 NZIER report commissioned by the Nelson Regional Economic Development Agency states that the difference on the regional Gross Domestic Product between not naving a dam and having a dam could be between \$71 million and \$89 million dollars per annum.
 Increases in water rates will not cause Council to breach the 3% rates income increase limit.
 Council debt will increase by up to \$25 million.
 Levels of service will be secured for reticulated water users that source water from the Waimea River system.
 Rural water users and irrigators will need to establish an acceptable funding model for the irrigation portion of funding.